awsdocs/amazon-rekognition-developer-guide/doc_source/get-celebrity-info-procedure.md

 ------
 #### [ AWS CLI ]

    This AWS CLI command displays the JSON output for the `get-celebrity-info` CLI operation\.
-Replace `ID` with one of the celebrity IDs displayed in [Recognizing Celebrities in an Image](celebrities-procedure-image.md)\.
+Replace `ID` with one of the celebrity IDs displayed in [Recognizing celebrities in an image](celebrities-procedure-image.md)\.

    ```
    aws rekognition get-celebrity-info --id ID